GAIGResearch/AIGD2/index.md

 **Week 1 (June 4th - June 8th)**

 The **first week** is mostly lectures and labs, designed to introduce you to the concepts of using AI for Game Design.
+On Wednesday, we'll have two guest talks: Vanessa Volz and Mike Cook.

-We'll end the week with a game AI Hack in which you, in teams, will work creating variants of the game Planet Wars and AI agents to play them.
+On Thursday we'll have the game AI Hack in which you, in teams, will work creating variants of the game Pommerman and AI agents to play them.
 We'll run a competition among all groups to determine which bot is the best one in all the desgined variants of the game.
+Finally, on Friday afternoon, we'll run a group forming and brainstorming session in which you can propose projects to work on, based on what you've seen during the week.

 <a href="https://github.com/GAIGResearch/AIGD2/blob/master/img/Week1.png?raw=true" target="_blank">Enlarge</a>